 Filing a lawsuit can result in a recovery greater than the amount of your actual security deposit if the court finds that your landlord has acted in bad faith.
 In such cases, the award could be two or three times the amount of your security deposit.
 The downside to filing a lawsuit is that your landlord can file counterclaims for damage to the apartment, violations of the lease, or other claims that could cause you headaches trying to defend.

 Most landlords follow the rules for returning security deposits, but sometimes getting a security deposit back from your landlord can turn into a real hassle.
-If it does, follow the suggestions above and then seek out the help of a landlord tenant lawyer to guide you through the laws in your state to give yourself the best chance of getting your security deposit back by getting a free attorney match now.
+If it does, follow the suggestions above and then seek out the help of a landlord tenant lawyer to guide you through the laws in your state.
+Give yourself the best chance of getting your security deposit back by getting a free attorney match now.